victorfreitas/wpupper-share-buttons/README.md

 4. Using the content editor -> [wpusb class_first="" class_second="" class_link="" class_icon="" layout="default" remove_inside="0" remove_counter="0"]

 ## Changelog

+### 3.0.0

+* Enabling modal to show all buttons.
+* Adding one more button to open modal social networks.
+* Exchanging email color and icon.
+* Improvements buttons.
+* Enabling the possibility of having fixed buttons on the left and content.
+* Improving animation on hover of fixed buttons left.
+* Enabling highlight of buttons by reference.
+* internal improvements.
+* Update fonts.
+* Bug fixes.

 ### 2.9.3
 * Bug fixed checked persistent items in admin settings